Anette11/JsonParserTestTask/README.md

 # JsonParserTestTask

-My solution of test task from company
+My solution of test task from a company

 The task: